mtumilowicz/java12-introduction-to-reactive-programming-workshop/README.md

     |sequential vs parallel   |synch vs async   |
     |single pipeline (one terminal operation)   |multiple subscribers   |
 * vs CompletableFuture

     |reactive streams   |CompletableFuture/Promises   |
     |---|---|
     |0, 1, oo   |0, 1   |
     |3 channels |2 channels (data, error) |
 * there are three key factors that make a stream reactive:
     * the data is processed asynchronously
-    * the backpressure mechanism is non-blocking
+    * the backpressure (strategy of co-op with very fast producer) mechanism is non-blocking
     * the fact that the downstream can be slower than the upstream is somehow represented in the domain model
         * the Twitter streaming API, where you can be disconnected if consuming too slow
+* Observable (producer) vs Observer pattern
+    * it's that, plus
+        * signal end of data stream
+        * propagate error
+        * evaluation may be synchronous, asynchronous or lazy
 * nonblocking backpressure
     * BUFFER - buffers all onNext values until the downstream consumes it
     * DROP - drops the most recent onNext value if the downstream can't keep up